 |Name-Value Arguments||Supported Options|

-checkpoint— Saved detector checkpoint
+checkpoint — Saved detector checkpoint

 Saved detector checkpoint, specified as a

 pointPillarsObjectDetector object.
-To save the detector after each epoch,
+To periodically save a detector

 To load a checkpoint for a previously trained detector, first load the corresponding

 MAT file from the checkpoint path.
 Then extract the object detector from the loaded

 CheckpointPath property of your

 '/checkpath', you can load a